 There are 62 countries not in the European Union (EU) or Schengen Zone whose citizens can enter without needing a visa, and can travel visa-free for up to 90 days for purposes other than to work or study.
-From 2022 they will need to apply via the new ETIAS (European Travel Information and Authorization System) system which replaces existing visa waiver arrangements.
+From end 2023 they will need to apply via the new ETIAS (European Travel Information and Authorization System) system which replaces existing visa waiver arrangements.

 What is ETIAS?

 ETIAS is an electronic system that will keep track of visitors from countries with visa-free arrangements with Schengen states.
 It resembles the Electronic System for Travel Authorization (ESTA), which travelers to the U.S. currently use before entering the country.
 As part of ETIAS, applicants will be security checked and it will keep track of and update information on visitors.

 How will ETIAS change the existing system for visa-free travel?

 Previously, those from a country with a visa waiver arrangement with the Schengen states only needed a valid travel document to enter the area - although you may have been challenged to provide proof of your accommodation and means of subsistence, as well as your itinerary, in order to prove you could support yourself during a stay lasting fewer than 90 days.

 After ETIAS comes into effect you will need to fill out an ETIAS application form, which is expected to take about 10 minutes to complete.
 It will be online, so you will not have to go through paperwork.
 Applications made via post or email will not be accepted - they must be completed via the online form.
 The cost of an application is expected to be €7.
 For persons under the age of 18, or over 70, a fee will not be charged.

 When applying, you must give the following :

 - name at birth,